Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Introduction

-Code-switching (CS) is a common linguistic phenomenon in multilingual communities, referring to the alternation between two or more languages within a single utterance~\cite{scotton1977bilingual}.
-In the task of speech translation (ST), CS speech translation aims to translate such speech into text in the target language.
-With globalization~\cite{winata-etal-2023-decades}, CS has become increasingly prevalent, extending beyond multilingual communities to predominantly monolingual settings, thus drawing much attention recently.
+Code-switching (CS), the practice of alternating between multiple languages within a single utterance or discourse, is a pervasive phenomenon in multilingual speech and poses significant challenges to speech and language processing models~\citep{scotton1977bilingual}.
+The task of CS speech translation (ST) aims to translate such speech into text in a target language.
+With globalization~\citep{winata-etal-2023-decades}, CS has become increasingly prevalent, extending beyond multilingual communities to predominantly monolingual settings, thus drawing much attention recently.

-While CS has been extensively explored in machine translation (MT)~\cite{xu-yvon-2021-traducir, gupta-etal-2021-training, vavre-etal-2022-adapting, gaser-etal-2023-exploring, pengpun2024creating, borisov-etal-2025-low} and automatic speech recognition (ASR)~\cite{winata-etal-2020-meta, chi-bell-2022-improving, dhawan-etal-2023-unified, kronis-etal-2024-code}, the research in speech translation remains relatively limited.
+While CS has been extensively explored in machine translation (MT)~\citep{xu-yvon-2021-traducir,gupta-etal-2021-training,vavre-etal-2022-adapting,gaser-etal-2023-exploring,pengpun2024creating,borisov-etal-2025-low} and automatic speech recognition (ASR)~\citep{winata-etal-2020-meta,chi-bell-2022-improving,dhawan-etal-2023-unified,kronis-etal-2024-code}, its research in ST remains under-explored.
 This is primarily due to two key challenges: 1) ~$\emph{semantic modeling complexity}$ introduced by language alternation, which poses significant challenges for the model in capturing effective representations from CS speech; 2)~$\emph{data scarcity}$, as high-quality and large-scale CS speech translation datasets are limited and difficult to construct, which limits effective model training.
-Prior methods tend to ignore the semantic complexity arising from language switching, simply leaving it to the model itself to implicitly learn and resolve during training~\cite{huber2022code, weller2022end, alastruey2023towards, p-s-v-n-etal-2025-costa}, which limits overall performance.
-To mitigate data scarcity, previous studies resort to manual annotations~\cite{alastruey2023towards, p-s-v-n-etal-2025-costa}, which is inefficient and costly, producing datasets of limited scale.
-Other approaches focus on synthetic data, which often suffer from unnatural switching, disrupted word order, and grammatical inconsistencies~\cite{xie2025switchlingua}.
+Prior methods tend to ignore the semantic complexity arising from language switching, simply leaving it to the models themselves to implicitly learn and resolve during training~\citep{huber2022code,weller2022end,alastruey2023towards,p-s-v-n-etal-2025-costa}, which hinders overall performance.
+To mitigate data scarcity, previous studies resort to manual annotations~\citep{alastruey2023towards,p-s-v-n-etal-2025-costa}, which are inefficient and costly, producing datasets of limited scale.
+Other approaches focus on synthetic data, which often suffer from unnatural switching, disrupted word order, and grammatical inconsistencies~\citep{xie2025switchlingua}.